dueca/dueca/doc/simplesimulationb.md

 [enter] $ ./dueca_run.x
 ~~~~

-Three times.
-This will give you three DUECA windows, one for the
+Do this three times, once from each node folder.
+This will give you three
-monitor, and two for the two teams.
-It should look something like the
+DUECA windows, one for the monitor, and two for the two teams.
+It should
-following, with the exception that your outside windows may be larger,
+look something like the following, with the exception that your outside
-and you have the shell windows open.
+windows may be larger, and you have the shell windows open.

 ![Two teams running](simpsim/multiple.png)